VDA5050/VDA5050/VDA5050_EN.md

 - Higher available precision for a batteryCharge

 ## 6.5 Subtopics for communication

-The AGV protocol uses the following topics for information exchange between master control and AGV
+The AGV protocol uses the following topics for information exchange between master control and AGV.

 Subtopic name | Published by | Subscribed by | Used for | Implementation | Schema
 ---|---|---|---|---|---